A newborn's feeding schedule can be unpredictable. Here's what, when and how to feed your baby.

 By Mayo Clinic Staff

 Feeding a newborn is a round-the-clock commitment.
 It's also an opportunity to begin forming a bond with the newest member of your family.
-Consider seven tips for feeding a newborn.
+Consider these tips for feeding a newborn.

 Most newborns need eight to 12 feedings a day — about one feeding every two to three hours.

 Look for early signs of hunger, such as stirring and stretching, sucking motions and lip movements.
 Fussing and crying are later cues.
 The sooner you begin each feeding, the less likely you'll need to soothe a frantic baby.